Building a Foundation

 Building a Foundation.jpg

-MIRACLE has identified four essential pillars surrounding children’s lives: parents, educators, healthcare, and community members.
-These pillars are designed to create a safe environment for children to receive education, support, and protection when freely expressing themselves about emotional, mental, or physical illnesses.
+At MIRACLE, we’ve identified four essential pillars that shape and support children’s lives: parents, educators, healthcare professionals, and community members.
+These pillars work together to create a safe, nurturing environment where children feel empowered to openly express their experiences with emotional, mental, or physical health challenges.

 Why MIRACLE?